Frequently Asked Questions

 Living-Learning Communities generally have between 70-225 residents, although Galileo & Hypatia LLCs are slightly larger.
 First-year students make up the largest chunk of each Living-Learning Community, but there are a select number of upper-division students who help lead the community.
 Some Living-Learning Communities are made up of students with the same academic college, while others have students who come from different colleges, but have a common interest – like art or well-being for example.
 Each Living-Learning Community is led by a Virginia Tech faculty or staff member, known as Program Director.
 While the Program Director does not live in the residence hall, they are very involved in the life of the community and help plan events and activities that relate to the focus of the Living-Learning Community.

 Absolutely!
 A little over a third (so, roughly 3,300 students) participate in LLPs.
 Not only does this give you the Tech on-campus experience, but it is enhanced because you have greater access to resources in LLPs, like more social events, faculty, and professional development, you might not have otherwise.

 Some, but not all.
 The three Residential Colleges have a 2-year live-on requirement for incoming first-year students to promote multi-generational learning.
 Our Living-Learning Communities have a 1-year commitment with the option to renew in subsequent years.
-You can see which programs have a 2-year requirement on our comparison chart.

 Applications for Living-Learning Programs can be completed once an incoming student has accepted their offer of admission from Virginia Tech and paid the matriculation fee.
 At that time, a housing contract will be made available to eligible students through the StarRez Portal.
 A component of the housing contract is expressing interest and applying to Living-Learning Programs.
 More information can be found here.